 The names of the PI(s), faculty, and other senior personnel and the estimated number of full-time-equivalent person-months for which NSF funding is requested, and the total amount of salaries requested per year, must be listed.
 For consistency with the NSF cost sharing policy, if person months will be requested for senior personnel, a corresponding salary amount must be entered on the budget.
-If no person months and no salary are being requested for senior personnel, they should be removed from Section A of the budget.
+If salary and person months are not being requested for an individual designated as senior personnel, they should be removed from Section A of the budget.
 Their name(s) will remain on the Cover Sheet and the individual(s) role on the project should be described in the Facilities, Equipment and Other Resources section of the proposal.